dol-lab/spaces-global-tags/readme.txt

 = Is there a global search available =

-Can be turned on in the True Multisite Indexer plugin options.
+No.

 == Screenshots ==

 == Changelog ==

+= 0.5.0 =
+Started re-build on Multisite Taxonomies plugin.

 = 0.4.0 =
 Moved uninstall flush_rewrite_rules to deactivation hook.